The Many Faces of Tribalism

 Let’s take Libya as an example.
 When Brother Leader Mummer Gaddafi gave up on the seemingly impossible task of uniting the Arab World, he turned his attention to Africa, and introduced, amongst other revolutionary plans, a new gold-backed African dinar so his countrymen, and those of other African nations could be unchained from the cage of the US Dollar.
 Alas, such plans never materialised as not long after, fellow Arab mercenaries with the help of NATO airstrikes, equipment and financial backing, captured the Colonel and beat him to oblivion before mercilessly shooting him, undeterred and unmoved by Gaddafi’s last words as he lay dying, “What did I do to you?”

 What did he do to them indeed.
 Or rather, what didn’t he do to them; he built them skyscrapers from sand, free schools, free universities and free hospitals.
 He loaned his people money interest-free; housed them, fed them.
+Gaddafi, a man born and raised in the desert, was and remains the least tribal of all Arab leaders.
 Libya, once the richest country in the history of Africa where literacy was near 100% and where homelessness went against the constitution, is now a failed state, not too different from Somalia, rife with terrorists and destitution, and a number of competing ruling factions and no stability in sight.
 Hilary Clinton’s sinister words ” We came, we saw, he died” will likely haunt even the most strident of Gaddafi’s critics for years to come.

 But who were those who betrayed the Revolutionary Founder of modern Libya?
 None other than his own Arab brothers.
 Most who fought against Gaddafi’s rule were either non-Libyan Arabs, Libyan exiles who lived in Europe and their children, or Qatari and UAE affiliates, all of whom were set to materially profit from the overthrow of the legitimate and democratically elected Libyan government of Muammar Gaddafi.
 Gaddafi warned that the West was poisoning Libya’s children with drugs.
 But in an age where travel is easily accessible along with drugs and money transfer available instantly at the push of a button, Western-led corporate tribalism has had an opportunity to aggrandise and become a monolith in as far as undermining the vast majority of the world through various means of Hybrid War, including and especially that of exploiting latent tribal conflicts to maintain US-led unipolar hegemony.
 The more tribal a peoples, the less loyal to the nation they are, and the more hungry they are for money and status.
 A tribe cannot think long term, because by definition a tribe does not evolve, it does not seek to do so, on the contrary.
 Yet at the same time, it seeks to enrich itself while absolving itself from bigger responsibilities that come with money and power.
 It does not want to share that power, or space with anybody else.
 A tribe does not wish to be responsible for anybody or anything else but its own tribe.
 And therein lies the problem: their mindset does not correspond to realities on the ground and consequently they are disappointed more often than not.